 Specifically, the SEC warns that “investors in penny stocks should be prepared for the possibility that they may lose their whole investment (or an amount in excess of their investment if they purchased penny stocks on margin).”
 This is a warning all investors need to keep in mind.

-One advantage of stocks trading at a low price is that they are capable of delivering large returns, in percentage terms.
+One advantage of stock market trading at a low price is that they are capable of delivering large returns, in percentage terms.
 For example, if a company delivers good news, it’s possible the stock could move from $1 to $2 a share, a 100% return.

 Finding Potential Winners